SwapnoneelBarua/multimodel-tts-synthesizer/README.md

 Clone the voice output!

 ### ⚠️ Notes
-VITS Multilingual and YourTTS are under integration – stay tuned!
+VITS Multilingual are under integration – stay tuned!

 XTTS v2 is disabled due to incompatibility in current 🐸TTS API.